Pictured above are some of our “Tour de Friends” friends.

 Proud to sponsor the Lapham Peak Ski club – A community of adult Nordic skiers striving to improve ski technique and fitness, train together, and give back to the local ski community.

 Rides We Participate in and Encourage

-In addition to these advocacy rides, there are many fun rides and races in the area.
-Race the Lake, Pewaukee Triathlon, the Polish Moon Festival ride, the Santa Rampage, etc.
+In addition to the advocacy rides listed below, there are many fun rides and races in the area.
+These include Tour of America’s Dairyland, Race the Lake, Ride Across Wisconsin (RAW), Door County Century, Pewaukee Triathlon, the Polish Moon Festival ride, the Santa Rampage, etc.

 UPAF Ride for the Arts (sponsored by Miller Lite) – Raises Funding for UPAF

 The United Performing Arts Fund (UPAF) has been setting the stage for more than 50 years by providing critical investment in our region’s vibrant performing arts scene.
 Since its inception, UPAF has raised over $300 million for the performing arts.
 UPAF funding is critical to the sustainability of these community treasures and allows them to focus on what they do best: creating, performing, inspiring and educating.
 UPAF receives NO government funding.
 All dollars raised come from generous individuals, companies, and foundations.
 In the fiscal year 2017, UPAF allocated over $9 million to support the performing arts in our community.
 Sunday, June 2, 2019.
 Departing from Summerfest Grounds, Milwaukee.